PyRigi/PyRigi/doc/development/howto.md

 pytest -p no:doctestplus
 ```
 Functionalities requiring optional packages are tested by default;
-if you want to skip some specific optional feature, run
+if you want to skip some specific optional feature(s), run
 ```
-pytest -m "not optional_feature_name"
+pytest -m "not optional_feature1_name and not optional_feature2_name"
 ```
 See the file `pyproject.toml` for the markers that specify groups of tests relying on optional packages.